 The buckskinning hobby in Scandinavia is to a large extent centered around a variety of gatherings, a phenomena known as “rendezvous”.
-If you are interested in North American fur trade or frontier history and want to “live it out”, a rendezvous is a great place to start.
-As an example; High Chaparral (the wild west theme park) probably has the longest record of organizing rendezvous in Scandinavia, and is a great place to visit as a tourist.
-If you feel the urge to take it one step further, you'll need to take the first step from being a mere tourist to participant.
+If you are interested in North American fur trade or frontier history and want to “live it out”, rendezvous is a great place to start.
+If you feel the urge to take it further, you'll need to take the first step from being a mere tourist to participant.

-Once a participant you will notice that there are a number of different ways to approach the buckskinning hobby.
-If you feel authenticity is important both in gear and experience, the following lines will hopefully be helpful.
+Once a participant you will notice there are several different ways to approach the buckskinning hobby.
+If you feel authenticity is important both in gear and experience, the following lines will hopefully be of help.

 If rendezvous is your primary thing but want to add some authenticity to your camp, you may also want to read: Ett par tips till gemene rendezvousbesökare

 If you are enjoying yourself just the way it is.
 Keep on doing what you are doing!
 Fun is the key no matter how you do this.